 In Ref.~\cite{Song2022}, the coupling constants are estimated as follows: $U=57.95$ meV, $W_{1,2}=44.03$ meV, $W_{3,4}=50.2$ meV, and $J=16.38$ meV.
 Since $U_2\ll U$, we ignore the $U_2$ term completely.
 We also note that the values of interaction terms are extracted with $w_0/w_1=0.8$, $w_1=110$ meV, and $\theta=1.05^{\circ}$ in the BM model \cite{Song2022}.

 Now, we discuss the roles of the interaction terms.
 First, the $\hat{H}_U$ term denotes the onsite density-density interaction among $f$ fermions.
 We ignore the nearest-neighbor $U_2$ term as $U_2/U\approx 0.04\ll 1$ \cite{Song2022}.
 The $\hat{H}_V$ term describes the Coulomb interaction between $c$ fermions.
 The Hartree approximation of $H_V$ gives a correction to $\mu_c$ \cite{Song2022,Hu2023symmetric}, and the $c$-fermion band velocity may be slightly renormalized by the $\hat{H}_V$ term.
 However, the interaction effect of $\hat{H}_V$ is unlikely to induce a phase transition in $c$ fermions for the parameter regime of interest.
 The $\hat{H}_W$ term incorporates the density-density interaction between $c$ and $f$ fermions.
-The primary effect of $\hat{H}_W$ is to give filling-dependent renormalization of $\mu_c$ and $\mu_f$.
-When the number of $f$ fermions per site is frozen, $\hat{H}_W$ can induce a dynamical mass term $\propto (N_f-4)(W_3-W_1)$ in the $c$-fermion bands \cite{Zhou2023Kondo}.
+When the number of $f$ fermions per site is frozen to $N_f$, the density-density interaction is reduced to a bilinear term in $c$ fermions, $\hat{H}_W\rightarrow\Omega_0(N_f-4)\sum_{\vex{R},a}W_a:\hat{\rho}_{c,a}(\vex{R}):$.
+Since $W_1=W_2<W_3=W_4$, $\hat{H}_W$ with fixed $N_f$ per site can be viewed as a chemical potential term (which is absorbed in $\mu_c$) and a dynamical mass term $\propto (N_f-4)(W_3-W_1)$ in the $c$-fermion bands \cite{Zhou2023Kondo}.